 Purpose: In an effort to provide textbooks to students at an economical rate, students rent their hardbound textbooks.
 The total textbook rental fee for a given semester is determined by the number of courses for which the student registers that have textbooks assigned to them.
 Some supplemental books, such as lab manuals and workbooks, are not available through the Textbook Rental System.
 Books not eligible for adoption through Textbook Rental can be purchased from the University Bookstore or from any other source a student chooses.
-So that students are aware as early as possible of the books that will need to be purchased, a listing of those books is made available online at www.selu.edu/books2buy prior to the beginning of each semester.
+So that students are aware as early as possible of the books that will need to be purchased, rental and purchase book information is available within the course registrations system.